shubhamg14/WeatherApp-UI/README.md

 This Webpage takes an input date and then plot the Forecasts TMIN, TMAX for next five days.

+This UI has been implemented using Javascript for Asynchronus call, so that whenever value gets updated, page does not refresh.
+For HTML part Bootstrap 4 CSS has been used to implement layout and Navbars.
+CanvasJS has been used to populate graphs for weather forecasts.

 ## The UI has the following functionality:

 **_Historical_** - Enter a date from 1st January'2013 - 28th March'2019 and you will get the minimum and maximum temperature for that day.